 - Experience with proposalCENTRAL and/or other on-line proposal submission systems commonly used by foundations and other philanthropic sponsors, such as FLUXX and grantrequest.
 Knowledge of national and international trends in research.

 - Experience with Cayuse SP and 424

-- Minimum seven years non-profit grants management experience in proposal development, grant financial management or grant-related process improvement, or equivalent combination of post bachelor’s education and experience
+- Minimum five years non-profit grants management experience in proposal development, grant financial management or grant-related process improvement, or equivalent combination of post bachelor's education and experience

 - Must be willing to work in an animal-related research environment.

 - Satisfactory completion of the Institute's background investigation.

 - Must be willing to sign confidentiality agreement.